Kim Zolciak Gets Real About Her Health Scare With New Workout Selfie

 “I’m so thankful for my girls who drove the golf cart behind me from the beginning just in case I had a problem!”

-Zolciak suffered a minor stroke back in September 2015, which forced her to drop out of her season of Dancing with the Stars.
+Zolciak suffered a minor stroke back in September, 2015, which forced her to drop out of her season of Dancing with the Stars.
 People reported on the incident as the Don’t Be Tardy star shared updates via social media before and after her surgery, including a post-surgery selfie.
-The article quoted Kim explaining her genetic heart condition, which caused a blot cot and the subsequent stroke.
+The article quoted Kim explaining her genetic heart condition, which caused a blood clot and the subsequent stroke.

 “I have a blood clot, they don’t know if it came from my leg or my pelvis.
 Most people have a filter so it can’t cross over to the other side of your heart, but because I do have a valve – they call it a hole, but it’s more like a valve that never closed when I was born – the blood clot was able to transfer and go through the hole, which stopped oxygen to my brain on the right side of my brain.”

-People also quoted Kim saying having the minor stroke was a blessing in disguise as it allowed her address the underlying issue with her heart.
+People also quoted Kim saying that having the minor stroke was a blessing in disguise as it allowed her to address the underlying issue with her heart.

 “Had I not been so active with Dancing with the Stars and also flying – that’s probably what in essence caused the blood clot – it really is a blessing in disguise,” she said.
 “Because now I can really fix it and move on instead of having a true stroke where I never recover, or my doctor said a massive heart heart attack.”

-Going through such a health scare has obviously had its impact on Zolciak as over a year later she is still dealing with fear as she strives to keep working out.
+Going through such a health scare has obviously had its impact on Zolciak as over a year later, she is still dealing with fear as she strives to keep working out.
 The reality star is constantly posting photos of her toned figure as she works to stay in shape and said she’s glad she can keep running despite the health scare in her latest Instagram post.

 “I just feel so grateful to be able to continuously run!”